zabaldwin/DeepLearning_Exercises-/README.md

   7) Use simulated data from a ROOT TTree to train an AutoEncoder to detect anomolies | _TensorFlow_

 ## _Research Application_
-  8) Script to analyze and visualize the latent space representation of a conditional auto-encoder, developed and optimized for CERN's future High-Luminosity upgrade | _TensorFlow_
+  8) Script to analyze and visualize the latent space representation of a Conditional AutoEncoder, developed and optimized for CERN's future High-Luminosity upgrade | _TensorFlow_